Travel lines (Trips, journeys and abroad)

 For a mark of a permanent move abroad, usually, there will be a broken life line, and a connecting line to the fate line or a new section of life line (if the change is lasting).
 The long-distance travel line is a longer line than the short distance.

 Look also at the shape of the hand, fingers, and mounts for a desire for travel.
 If a person is a committed traveller through work or pleasure, they will typically have an air or fire type hand due to the adventurous and social nature.
 The line of life on a venturesome character arch towards the Mount of Moon (mount opposite the thumb), instead of curving around the Venus mount (ball of thumb).
 (See example here).

 The image below is that of a man who permanently relocated abroad at the age of thirty.
 His life line is very faint, so I have highlighted the break.
 Note that the life line connects to the fate line around his age fifty.
 During that time, he had other major changes in his life.

 If there are many fine travel lines from the life line, they will suggest regular journeys.
 Even a person who regularly goes offshore fishing (for example) might have these lines.
 Be careful though, if the end of the life line has many fine lines branching out, (like tassels) it might mean something else.
-(Healthwise) it might be a sign of too much acidity in the body, stomach issues, or arthritis etc. If you are concerned about your health, please seek medical advice.
+(Healthwise) it might be a sign of too much acidity in the body, stomach issues, diabetes or arthritis etc. If you are concerned about your health, please seek medical advice.